Dilworthjake/mtg-card-analyser/docs/stories.md

 ### User story two

-As a player, I want to filter the card list by selecting a color (White, Blue, Black, Red, Green), so that I only see cards that fit the color identity of my deck.
+As a player, I want to filter the card list by selecting a colour (White, Blue, Black, Red, Green), so that I only see cards that fit the color identity of my deck.

 ### User Story three